 When/Where is it?

-This program is offered at multiple locations including Toronto, East North York, Central North York, Bowmanville, Oakville, St. Catharines, Orillia and Ottawa (see Locations pagefor more information) and we provide a variety of bikes at each training site.
+This program is offered at multiple locations including Toronto, North York, Scarborough, Bowmanville, Oakville, St. Catharines, Orillia and Ottawa (see Locations page for more information) and we provide a variety of bikes at each training site.
 Training starts in April.
 See the schedule here

 LSM Licence for 50 cc Scooters and Mopeds

 Cost: $430 + TAX if you have your own LSM, and $450 + TAX if using an LSM provided by RTI

 - Earn Your M2 “L” Licence (LSM) through our ‘Riding Basics Course.
 This Licence has an “L” restriction that limits you to ride a limited speed scooter/moped (maximum 50 cc vehicles only)